A representation formula of the viscosity solution of the contact Hamilton-Jacobi equation and its applications: Weak KAM solutions and viscosity solutions

 \section{Weak KAM solutions and viscosity solutions}

-Following Fathi \cite{Fa08}, one can extend the definitions of backward and forward weak KAM solutions of equation \eqref{hj} by using absolutely continuous calibrated curves instead of $C^1$ curves. \begin{definition} A function $u_-\in C(M)$ is called a backward weak KAM solution of \eqref{hj} if \begin{itemize} \item [(1)] For each absolutely continuous curve $\gamma:[t',t]\rightarrow M$, we have
+Following Fathi \cite{Fa08}, one can extend the definitions of backward and forward weak KAM solutions of equation \eqref{hj} by using absolutely continuous calibrated curves instead of $C^1$ curves. \begin{definition} A function $u_-\in C(M)$ is called a backward weak KAM solution of \eqref{hj} if the following hold. \begin{itemize} \item [(1)] For each absolutely continuous curve $\gamma:[t',t]\rightarrow M$, we have

 The above condition reads that $u_-$ is dominated by $L$ and denoted by $u_-\prec L$.

 \item [(2)] For each $x\in M$, there exists an absolutely continuous curve $\gamma_-:(-\infty,0]\rightarrow M$ with $\gamma_-(0)=x$ such that